RvnSytR/next-starter/README.md

 # Next.js Starter Template

-A personal Next.js 15 starter template with the essentials I use in most projects.
-Sharing it in case it helps to get started without reinventing the setup every time.
+Personalized Next.js 15 starter template, designed to include the core tools and configurations I frequently use in most projects.
+It aims to streamline the setup process, saving time and effort by providing a solid foundation-so i can focus on building features rather than configuring the basics.

 ## Features